Grappe501/arkansas-political-history/site/src/content/timelines/eras/reconstruction.md

   - power:constitution
   - power:enforcement
 ---
 This is a starter era page so the timeline routing and indexing can be tested.

-Next we will migrate your prototype “Reconstruction era” content from the docx package into this file structure.
+Next we will migrate your prototype "Reconstruction era" content from the docx package into this file structure.